-- 1. Meters must be grouped together in the same room.
-Not separated by walls or partitions. - 2.
-Located on the ground floor with exterior doors opening outward with direct access to meters.
+1. Meters must be grouped together in the same room.
+Not separated by walls or partitions.

+- Located on the ground floor with exterior doors opening outward with direct access to meters.
 Exceptions require prior approval through Avista Electric Meter Shop. - 3.
-The exterior door shall be equipped with a panic bar.

-- 4. If locked, the customer will provide a key for an Avista installed lock box.
+The exterior door shall be equipped with a panic bar. - 4.
+If locked, the customer will provide a key for an Avista installed lock box.
 24-hour access to room required via lock box key, controller or keypad code.
 24-hour call number is not sufficient to meet this requirement of physical access. - 5.
 Area must be well lit and not used for storage. - 6.
 3 ft. working clearance is required in front of each meter and 15-inches on both sides of meter enclosures. - 7.
+When open, covers and doors to electrical equipment shall not protrude into and impede the path of egress. - 8.
 Avista will no longer run secondary conductors into customer's commercial or multi residence building through the wall or up through the slab.
-Going forward the "Point of Delivery" will be in an outside wall mounted Pulling/termination enclosure or a standalone Pulling/termination enclosure away from the building wall installed on (2) 2-inch rigid steel pipe embedded in concrete with unistrut for attachment points as needed. - 8.
+Going forward the Service Point will be in an outside wall mounted Pulling/termination enclosure or a standalone Pulling/termination enclosure away from the building wall installed on (2) 2-inch rigid steel pipe embedded in concrete with unistrut for attachment points as needed. - 9.
 If direct customer access (tenant) is not available an MCC Bypass is required for all service points not directly accessible.